DoctorLogicProduct/dltest/landing-pages/explainer-video-page.md

   component_css: feature
   img_alignment: Left
   headline: Learn About Organizing Your Reviews
-  text: Discover ways you can manage reviews from different sources, including Google,
+  text: 'We''ll discuss ways you can manage your reviews from different sources that
-    Facebook, Yelp, RealSelf, and more.
-Display your reviews from across the web in one place, prioritize your favorites, and tag each review to make it simple to find.
+    exude credibility and trust that allows prospective patients to discover everything they need to know about you when they''re searching. '
   img: "/uploads/online-visibility-2.jpg"
   class: ''
   btn: []